 Charging for car parking will play a vital role in us being able to continue to look after this precious landscape for everyone to enjoy.

-The money raised by parking charges will help us continue our critical work and avoid closures of car parks or trails.
+The money raised by parking charges will help us continue our critical work in the New Forest and avoid closures of car parks or trails.
 The scheme will also significantly boost the numbers of rangers on patrol to look after the Forest.

 The price of parking will be in line with other similar locations in the area.
 Prices will start at £1.50 for one hour, £3 for 2 hours, £5 for 4 hours and £8 for over 4 hours.